mitra42/parallel-streams/README.md

     parallel(data, encoding, cb),   Function like transform(), including how to use push() and cb(err, data) init()          Called at initialization
     //Inherited from TransformStream:
-    flush(cb)   runs at completion before the stream is closed, should call cb when complete. highWaterMark   int Sets how many data items can be queued up }
+    flush(cb)       runs at completion before the stream is closed, should call cb when complete. highWaterMark   int Sets how many data items can be queued up verbose         True to get some debugging, especially around callbacks justReportError Normally an error gets sent downstream, theoretically causing a (clean) terminate.
+Set this if want errors ignored.
+}
 ```
 The main differences with TransformStream are: